-If you are HIV negative and want to know how to prevent HIV acquisition, know that you have quite a few options.
+If you are HIV negative and want to know how to stay negative, you have quite a few options.

 The first thing you should know is that if you are having sex with someone living with HIV who is on medication and has an undetectable viral load, there is no risk of you acquiring the virus.
 There are two commonly used terms for this: "undetectable equals untransmittable" (or U=U for short) and "treatment as prevention."

 In addition to that fact, people who are HIV negative also have options under their control that can empower them to stay HIV negative.
 Since HIV needs access to the bloodstream and bodily fluids containing the virus in order for infection to occur, most methods of protection break down into three categories:

 syringe exchange (or harm reduction)

 Barrier protection puts a physical barrier between a person and a fluid containing HIV.
 The most popular methods include insertive condoms and receptive condoms.